New Kid: Awards and reception

-The book became a New York Times bestseller in the world.
+The book became a New York Times bestseller.
 The book was generally well reviewed, receiving a starred review in School Library Journal and Publishers Weekly.'
 The Horn Book Magazine wrote that the graphic novel "stands out as a robust, contemporary depiction of a preteen navigating sometimes hostile spaces yet staying true to himself thanks to friends, family, and art."
 Bird noted how New Kid is the rare graphic novel to have a non-superhero contemporary black teen as a protagonist.
 Common Sense Media wrote in its review, "The move to middle school confuses many students and has inspired many comics, but this funny and heartfelt graphic novel covers new territory."
 Wesley Jacques writing in The Bulletin of the Center for Children's Books, criticized the book's "uneven pacing and inconsistency in illustration" and for its failure to explore the colorism faced by darker skinned characters.
 The New York Times named it one of the best children's books of 2019 and Polygon labeled it one of the 50 best graphic novels for kids.

 The book won the 2020 Newbery Medal and Coretta Scott King Award, which was seen as part of an awards "breakthrough" for graphic novels.
 It was the first graphic novel to be awarded the Newbery Medal.
 Craft had been hopeful New Kid would be recognized with the Newbery Medal after it did well in several mock Newbery Awards and was shocked when he received a second phone call informing him about the Coretta Scott King Award win.
 Krishna Grady, chair of the 2020 Newbery committee, praised the book in announcing its win, "Respectful of its child audience, it explores friendship, race, class and bullying in a fresh and oftentimes humorous manner."
 The book also won the 2020 Kirkus Prize.